-Distribution: Widespread throughout Washington; Alaska south to California, east to the Atlantic Coast; circumboreal.
+Distribution: Widespread on both sides of the Cascades crest in Washington; Alaska to California, east to the Atlantic Coast; circumboreal.

-Habitat: Open areas, sea level to subalpine, especially in burned areas.
+Habitat: Open areas, sea level to subalpine, especially in burned and other naturally disturbed areas.

 Conservation Status: Not of concern